mitogen-hq/mitogen/docs/howitworks.rst

     When this channel is closed (by way of sending ``_DEAD`` to it), the child's main thread begins graceful shutdown of its own `Broker` and `Router`.

+.. data:: mitogen.core.SHUTDOWN

+    When received from a child's immediate parent, causes the broker thread to enter graceful shutdown, including writing ``_DEAD`` to the child's main thread, causing it to join on the exit of the broker thread.

+    The final step of a child's broker shutdown process sends :py:data:`signal.SIGTERM` to itself, ensuring the process dies even if the main thread was hung executing user code.

-Each child is responsible for sending ``_DEAD`` to each of its directly connected children in response to the master sending ``_DEAD`` to it, and arranging for the connection to its parent context to be closed shortly thereafter.
+    Each context is responsible for sending ``SHUTDOWN`` to each of its directly connected children in response to the master sending ``SHUTDOWN`` to it, and arranging for the connection to its parent to be closed shortly thereafter.

 .. data:: mitogen.core.ADD_ROUTE